GeorgeVern/smala/README.md

     bash install tools.sh

-(*) You will have to change line 66 from the wikiextractor/WikiExtractor.py script: from .extract --> from extract
+(*) You will have to change line 66 from the wikiextractor/WikiExtractor.py script: `from .extract` -> `from extract` otherwise you will get a relative import error.

 ## Acknowledgements